monambike/ouroweb-scripts/README.md

 :clipboard: Central Reports: facilitate the search for reports and add a report to the menu;

-:chains: Farma Integration: configure paths, create integration folders, and enable movement for automatic routine processing;
+:chains: Farma, EPharma and Alcis Integration: configure paths, create integration folders, and enable movement for automatic routine processing;

+:receipt: NFE: Paths and basic application configuration;

+:iphone: OuroMobile: Scripts to help on OuroWeb mobile application;

 :closed_lock_with_key: Scripts to facilitate permission search and permission groups;